mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 Restarting after crashes
 ------------------------

 The Xenstore service is a reliable component and very rarely crashes.
-However, if a crash does occur, the impact is quite severe: there is no protocol for a running VM to close its connection to a Xenstore and open a new one, so if Xenstore crashes then running VMs are simply left orphaned.
+However, if a crash does occur, the impact is severe on currently running virtual machines.
+There is no protocol for a running VM to close its connection to a Xenstore and open a new one, so if Xenstore crashes then running VMs are simply left orphaned.
 VMs in this state are impossible to manage properly: there is no way to shut them down cleanly, to suspend/resume or migrate, or to configure any disk or network interfaces.
 If Xenstore crashes, the host must be rebooted shortly after.

-Irmin can help make Xenstore recoverable after a crash.
-Irmin is a library which applications can use to persist and synchronise distributed data structures on disk and in memory.
-If we use Irmin to persist all our state somewhere sensible and take care to manage our I/O carefully then the server process becomes stateless and can be restarted at will.
+Irmin helps make Xenstore recoverable after a crash, by providing a library that applications can use to persist and synchronise distributed data structures on disk and in memory.
+By using Irmin to persist all our state somewhere sensible and taking care to manage our I/O carefully, then the server process becomes stateless and can be restarted at will.

 To make Xenstore use Irmin,
 the first task is to enumerate all the different kinds of state in the running process.